-Olvar Wood is owned and operated by Dr Inga Simpson, with the assistance of a handful of other published writers – all with post-graduate qualifications and teaching experience.
+Olvar Wood is owned and operated by Dr Inga Simpson (author of Mr Wigg and Nest), with the support of a handful of other published writers – all with post-graduate qualifications and significant teaching experience.

 - To establish and maintain an ethical, environmentally sustainable writing business that is efficient, flexible and authentic.